Seth Seelye House

-The Seth Seelye House, now the Bethel Public Library, is a historic building at 189 Greenwood Street in Bethel, Connecticut.
+The Seth Seelye House, now the Bethel Public Library, is a historic building at 189 Greenwood Avenue in Bethel, Connecticut.
 Built in 1842, the house is gable-fronted, with four relatively slender Doric style columns in a portico supporting the gable-front pediment above.
 A modern two-story wing extends the building to the rear.
-It is a fine local example of Greek Revival architecture, and was built for a member of a leading Danbury business family.
-(Bethel was set off from Danbury in 1855.)
+Originally constructed for a member of a prominent Danbury business family before Bethel's separation from Danbury, it remains a local example of Greek Revival architecture in North America.

 The building was listed on the National Register of Historic Places in 1977.